 - Use of public space, for example, trade in public places (e.g., hotdog vendors), open-air cafe and restaurant service, placement of construction sacks or containers on public streets, placement of signs, boards and stages, placement of scaffolding, and the collection of money.

-Contact the police at 114 14 for information about fees and application forms.
+Some of the applications are available in English here on the website.
+If the permit you need is not available here, contact the police at 114 14 for information about fees and application forms.
 You can also call 114 14 if you are unsure of where to turn.
 For application of permits outside the police sphere of responsibility, contact your municipality.